Petaluma, California: Geography

-Petaluma has a total area of 14.5 sqmi.
-14.4 sqmi of that is land and the remaining 0.1 sqmi is water.
-Water is 0.74% of the total area.
+Petaluma has a total area of 14.5 sqmi, of which 14.4 sqmi is land and the remaining 0.1 sqmi is water.
+Water comprises 0.74% of the total area.

 It is 32 mi north of San Francisco.

 Petaluma is flanked by the unincorporated communities of Penngrove to the north and Lakeville to the south.

 Petaluma is situated at the northernmost navigable end of the Petaluma River, a tidal estuary that snakes southward to San Pablo Bay.
 Pollution levels in the river, once considerable, have improved in recent years.
 A significant amount of the city is in the river's flood plain, which overflows its banks every few years, particularly in the Payran neighborhood.

 Principal environmental noise sources are U.S. Route 101, Petaluma Boulevard, Washington Street and other major arteries.
 The number of residents that live in a zone of noise exposure greater than 60 CNEL is approximately 4,000.